teymzz/switcher/README.md

 #Switcher
-This javascript file is a jquery plugin that uses attributes to switch between html tags in a group.
-It keeps the last selected element visible while others in the same group gets hidden
+This javascript file is a jquery plugin that uses attributes to track changes in html element in a group.
+It also keeps track of last activity on a webpage like last loaded page, last selected menu button, last visible section, making it easier to navigate webpage.